-With some of the most spectacular natural scenery and vibrant Native American heritage in North American, the northeast quadrant of Arizona is a stunning place for a road-trip, national parks adventure, hiking and photography adventure, or spiritual getaway.
-Most visitors to this region spend time at the Grand Canyon and the nearby college town and outdoors hub of Flagstaff, which is just 45 minutes' drive north of GLBT-popular Sedona.
+With some of the most spectacular natural scenery and vibrant Native American heritage in North America, the northeast quadrant of Arizona is a stunning place for a road-trip, national parks adventure, hiking and photography adventure, or spiritual getaway.
+Most visitors to this region spend time at the Grand Canyon and the nearby college town and outdoors hub of Flagstaff, which is just 45 minutes' drive north of LGBTQ-popular Sedona.
 From there, you're within a scenic drive of two to four hours from all sorts of mesmerizing landscapes with noteworthy, gay-friendly accommodations, from historic Winslow to breathtaking Monument Valley.
 Here are some of the best hotels and gay-friendly inns in this region stretching north and east from Flagstaff and Grand Canyon National Park to Winslow and Petrified Forest National Park, Lake Powell and Page, and Monument Valley and Canyon de Chelly.

-With its enormous orange neon sign, the circa-1927 Hotel Monte Vista (100 N. San Francisco St., Flagstaff, AZ, 928-779-6971) has held a commanding presence over downtown Flagstaff for generations.
+With its enormous orange neon sign, the circa-1927 Hotel Monte Vista has held a commanding presence over downtown Flagstaff for generations.
 This redbrick, four-story hotel just a few blocks from the Flagstaff rail station and Route 66 is neither fancy nor an ideal fit for everybody - if you're seeking a modern, efficient, and quiet overnight stay, you're probably better off with one of the many chain properties in town.
-Hotel Monte Vista has a very popular (and gay-friendly) cocktail lounge with live music, so noise can be an issue for some of the 50 rooms and suites, some of which are decidedly quirky and rough-around-the-edges.
-On the other hand, if you're a fan of historic charm (note that Bob Hope, Michael Stipe, Barbara Stanwyck, Debbie Reynolds, Freddie Mercury, and Humphrey Bogart have all stayed here), and you don't mind the Monte Vista's offbeat vibe, this might just be a perfect fit, especially given... that the smallest and simplest rooms (which share a bath) are bargain-priced.
+Hotel Monte Vista has a very popular and gay-friendly cocktail lounge with live music, so noise can be an issue for some of the 50 rooms and suites, several of which are decidedly quirky and rough-around-the-edges.
+On the other hand, if you're a fan of historic charm (note that Bob Hope, Michael Stipe, Barbara Stanwyck, Debbie Reynolds, Freddie Mercury, and Humphrey Bogart have all stayed here), and you don't mind the Monte Vista's offbeat vibe, this might just be a perfect fit, especially given that the smallest and simplest rooms, which share a bathroom, are bargain-priced.
 It's also fun staying at a property that's just steps from many of Flagstaff's best bars and restaurants; in addition to the bar on-site, the Monte Vista has a cool little coffeehouse/lounge called Rendezvous.